Biocidal and REACH Regulations

-REACH is a European Union regulation adopted to improve protection for human health and the environment against the risks related to chemicals, while promoting the competitiveness of the chemical industry in the EU.
+REACH is a European Union regulation adopted to improve protection for human health & the environment against the risks related to chemicals.

 REACH is the acronym for "Registration, Evaluation, Authorisation and Restriction of Chemicals".
 The regulation came into force on 1 June 2007.

 In principle, the REACH regulation applies to all chemical substances: those that are used in industrial processes, and also those that are used in our everyday life, for example in cleaning products, paints and articles such as clothing, furniture and electrical appliances.
 Consequently this regulation has an impact on most companies in the EU.